 Collaboration in the Covid Era

-The Covid-19 pandemic has essentially decimated the live music industry.
+During the height of the Covid-19 pandemic, the live music industry was essentially decimated.
 Unable to create and perform in person, musicians and artists had to seek alternate paths to continue producing music, connecting with their audience, and earning money.
 As a result, various forms of collaboration bubbled to the surface, potentially changing how artists connect and create moving forward.

 Collaborative Composition